Education Assistant Selection Criteria Examples & How-To Guide

 Job ads will likely include a summary of the school where the position is advertised, and how the role will fit into the school.
 Look for information about the size of the school, the student population, the priorities of the school (e.g. its programs and focus) and the school’s values.
 It’s important that you tailor your response to show how you will fit.

 There will often be keywords within these descriptions where you can focus your examples.
-For example, if there is a school focus on digital technologies, you should include relevant examples in your response.
+For example, if a school has a big focus on digital technologies, you should include relevant examples in your response.
 You may like to go through and highlight relevant keywords and skills within the job description, prior to commencing your response, and ensure your examples are tailored.

 The STAR Method